 Although a general theory of action, the dynamics of action was typically considered in an achievement setting.
-Based upon the theory of achievement motivation (Atkinson, 1957; Atkinson and Raynor, 1974), the instigating force was thought to be a quadratic function of task difficulty and the need for achievement ( $N{ach}$ ):
+Based upon the theory of achievement motivation (Atkinson, 1957, Atkinson and Raynor, 1974), the instigating force was thought to be a quadratic function of the subjective expectation of success ( $p_s$ ), the value of that success which varied according to task difficulty $(1 - p_s)$ , and the need for achievement ( $N{ach}$ ):

-$$F = (p_s)(1 - p_s) N{ach}.$$ (7)
+$$F = (p_s)(1 - p_s)N{ach}.
+(7)$$

-But an achievement setting is also an opportunity for failure and the change in negaction induced by the task was a function of the inhibitory forces which were in turn a quadratic function of task difficulty and the need to avoid failure $(N{af})$ .
+But an achievement setting is also an opportunity for failure and the change in negaction induced by the task was a function of the inhibitory forces which were in turn a quadratic function of the likelihood of failing, and the pain experienced in failing, and the need to avoid failure ( $N{af}$ ).
+The likelihood of failure is of course just task difficulty, and the pain of failing is greater the easier the task.
+Thus:

-$$I = (p_s)(1 - p_s) N{af}$$ (8)
+$$I = (1 - p_s)(p_s)N{af}$$ (8)

 Early suggestions for inertial properties of motivations were found in the studies by Zeigarnik (1967) as well as by Feather (1961).
 An application of the inertial properties of motivation in an achievement setting was found in an analysis of the effect of task difficulty on performance as a function of the number of repeated trials (Revelle and Michaels, 1976).
-This application demonstrated how two seemingly contradictory models (Atkinson, 1957; Locke, 1968) could be reconciled with the addition of inertial properties.
+This application demonstrated how two seemingly contradictory models (Atkinson, 1957, Locke, 1968) could be reconciled with the addition of inertial properties.
 Assuming that success quenches action tendencies but that failure does not, resultant motivation should grow over successive failures.
-As task difficulty increases, the likelihood of failure increases and thus there should be more carry over and growth of motivation as tasks become harder.
+As task difficulty increases, the likelihood of failure increases and thus there should be more carryover and growth of motivation as tasks become harder.
 The effect of carryover may be expressed in colloquial terms as "If at first you don't succeed, try, try again".